aaronsnow/aaronsnow.github.io/README.md

 This repository powers [aaronsnow.github.io](https://aaronsnow.github.io/).

-It uses Github Pages and the (default) Minmima theme, with some tweaks,
+It uses Github Pages and the (default) Minmima theme, with some tweaks.

 The code here and Minima theme are licensed under the [MIT License](https://github.com/aaronsnow/aaronsnow.github.io/blob/master/LICENSE).